Number One (1969 film): Plot

 Ron "Cat" Catlan once led the New Orleans Saints to a championship and is heralded by his teammates, coaches, and sportswriters as an all-time great quarterback.
 After 15 years in pro football, his skills have declined and he struggles with repeated injuries, though he continues to believe that he is the best in the game.
 Cat tries to compensate for his failing skills with booze and an extramarital affair. ("You're not even worth the price of a ticket anymore", a fan yells at him after Cat refuses her an autograph.)

 Friend and former teammate Richie Fowler (Bruce Dern) offers Cat a job with his auto-leasing company, and a management position in the computer industry is also on the table, but Catlan hesitates, insisting he can still lead the squad to future glory.
 The associate with the computer firm (Bobby Troup) warns him not to put off making a decision: "There are a lot of kids coming out of college, Cat, and they're smart kids.
 A year from now, I might not be able to offer you a job driving the company truck."

-Things are no better at home for Catlan: his long-suffering wife, Julie (Jessica Walter), threatens to leave him after too many booze-fueled outrages and late nights with other women.
+Things are no better at home for Catlan: his long-suffering wife, Julie (Jessica Walter), threatens to leave him after too many alcohol-fueled outrages and late nights with other women.
 She begins to drift away into her own life, leading Cat to an abortive affair with Ann (Diana Muldaur).

 Cat finally begs Julie to stay, saying everything will be all right after he leads the Saints to another title.
 In the next game, against the Dallas Cowboys, Catlan succeeds in leading the Saints down the field, even scoring a touchdown himself.
-In the end, though, he is crushed in a violent sack by three Cowboys players, seemingly ending his football career (and possibly his very life, as Catlan takes what appears to be his last breath).
-Julie, unable to watch, is seen leaving the stadium.
+In the end, though, he is crushed in a violent sack by three Cowboys players, seemingly ending his football career and possibly his very life, as Catlan takes what appears to be his last breath.
+Julie, unable to watch, leaves the stadium.